funktionale-programmierung/bob2015/2018/andjelkovic.md

 ---

-I would like to show how one can apply property based testing to "real-world" program, such as a CRUD web server application.
+I would like to show how one can apply property based testing to "real-world" programs, such as a CRUD web server application.
 I'm interested in properties about the system as a whole, not merely some pure parts of it (e.g. serialising and deserisalising to and from JSON).

-To achieve this I've implemented a Haskell library on top of QuickCheck that makes it possible to specify the correctness of the system using pre- and post-conditions over a state machine model a la Erlang's proprietary version of QuickCheck.
+To achieve this I've implemented a [Haskell library](https://github.com/advancedtelematic/quickcheck-state-machine) on top of QuickCheck that makes it possible to specify the correctness of the system using pre- and post-conditions over a state machine model a la Erlang's proprietary version of QuickCheck.